Your guide to hyperpigmentation/ melasma treatment: the process, the patience and the results

 When it comes to treating, or as I would like to say, “managing” this condition, there are several factors to consider for effective treatment.

-Preparation is key
+cellular health is key

-A healthy, resilient skin barrier allows skin cells to respond better to treatments, reducing the risk of unexpected reactions and enabling results to be more consistent and long lasting.
+A healthy, resilient skin allows skin cells to respond better to treatments, reducing the risk of unexpected reactions and enabling results to be more consistent and long lasting.

 Melanin in a nutshell

 We all have melanin in our skin—it's what gives us our unique skin tone and protects us from UV damage.
 Melanin is produced by specialized cells called melanocytes.
-However, sometimes these cells get a little too excited, often triggered by factors like sun exposure, hormones, or inflammation.
+However, sometimes these cells get a little too excited, often triggered by factors like sun exposure, hormonal changes, or inflammation.
 This "overzealous" response results in an excess production of melanin, creating those unwanted dark patches and an irregular complexion. leading to dark spots or uneven pigmentation on the skin.

 So, what’s triggering your pigmentation?